 Now, for a microbe to be considered a probiotic, it needs to have various characteristics.
 These include being able to survive in the intestines after eating them and be isolated from the body.

 While probiotics can live in your gut, such as the large intestines, they can also live in various locations on and in your body that accommodates good microbes.
 These locations include the mouth, urinary tract, lungs, and skin.
+And if you want to find out more about probiotics’ function for your gut, be sure to check out Refluxgate.

 The main job of good bacteria is to maintain an ideal balance in your body.
 When you get sick, it means bad bacteria may have entered into your body and increased in number.
 As a result, this can knock your body out of balance.
 So good bacteria has to fight off these bad bacteria to restore the good balance in your body.